-M.Sc. => Two half graduate courses (at the "700-level"), one of which must be CHBY 700.

-Ph.D. => Students must complete CHBY 700 if not already completed at the M.Sc. level.
+- M.Sc. => Two half graduate courses (at the "700-level"), one of which must be CHEMBIO 700A/B, for a total of 6U of credit.
+Completion of CHEMBIO 700A/B provides 3U of credits.
+The additional 3U can be earned in three different ways: (a) CHEMBIO702 for credit stream, which requires writing a review and presenting at the ChemBio colloquium; (b) taking two 700-level modules worth 1.5U each; (c) taking one 700-level module and one cross-listed 600/400 level course.
+Option (c) requires approval by the graduate program director and the Associate Dean for Graduate Studies of the Faculty of Science. - Ph.D. => Students must complete CHEMBIO 700A/B if not already completed at the M.Sc. level.
 There are no other formal course requirements for doctoral students.
 Those students who wish to do so may however participate in any relevant course offerings in Chemistry, BBS or other affiliated departments.